Every famous musician started somewhere. This is a story about somewhere.

 The narrative will feature one on one interviews with some of these artists talking about their experiences here, a look into how a small city and the surrounding towns created so many acclaimed artists, interviews with outsiders looking at what makes a music scene work, a history of the music scene, interviews with some local legends, and a look at the future.

-The Radius Project is currently in production.
+The Radius Project premieres in February 2018

 Director & Producer:Michael Hurcomb